YashAnand1/IMS-Document/README.md

 </div>

 **2. Uploading Inventory**
-Once logged in, use `upload <spreadsheetname.xlsx>` if Inventory-Spreadsheet created in the extracted directory or `upload </path/to/spreadsheet/spreadsheetname.xlsx>` if the sheet is in another directory.
+Use `upload <spreadsheetname.xlsx>` when the Inventory-Spreadsheet is present in the extracted directory or `upload </path/to/spreadsheet/spreadsheetname.xlsx>` if the Spreadsheet is in another directory.

 <div align="center">